mb0/xelf-go/doc/modules.md

 file, and a list of all files and resolves qualified module symbols.

-The `module` form creates and registers a simple module with a module name and tags of named values and returns void.
+The `module` form creates and registers a simple module with a module name and tags of named values and returns null.
 This form creates a mod env, that resolves its definitions as unqualified names.
 The declared module is available after its declaration in the parent file env.

-The `import` form loads modules into the file env and returns void.
+The `import` form loads modules into the file env and returns null.
 Import takes constant strings as module paths or tagged paths to alias a specific module.
 The imported modules are then available in the program env.
 A path fragment or the alias itself can be used to pick specific modules from a file with multiple modules.